Hillside Vineyard

 The soil profile from the surface is generally:

-The plantable acreage, is approximately 17 Ha.
+The plantable acreage, could be up to approximately 10 Ha.